Graduate Programs Overview

 See the individual programs for more information including application information.

-The College of Veterinary Medicine and the Department of Pathology currently provides stipends, starting at $31,364, for ten pathology graduate students and residents, including two in the aquatic animal pathology program.
-There are an additional ten pathology residents/graduate students supported by a variety of sources including government grants and pharmaceutical companies.
+The College of Veterinary Medicine and the Department of Pathology currently provide stipends for a limited number of pathology residents and graduate students.
+There are additional pathology residents and graduate students supported by a variety of sources including government grants and pharmaceutical companies.
+In addition, individuals receiving stipends also receive a tuition waiver and travel support to relevant meetings.

-The Department of Pathology is affiliated with Georgia’s two veterinary diagnostic laboratories in Athens and Tifton and has close relationships with pathologists, clinical veterinarians and other scientists in the other academic departments in the college and with scientists at the Southeast Cooperative Wildlife Disease Study, the Georgia Aquarium, the Department of Small Animal Medicine’s Infectious Disease Laboratory (exotic animals), the UGA Poultry Diagnostic and Research Center, the USDA Food Safety Inspection Service Laboratory, the USDA-ARS Southeastern Poultry Research Laboratory, the CDC, Yerkes Primate Center, Boehringer Ingelheim Animal Health, and Zoo Atlanta.
+The Department of Pathology is affiliated with Georgia’s two veterinary diagnostic laboratories in Athens and Tifton and has close relationships with pathologists, clinical veterinarians, and other scientists in the other academic departments in the college and with scientists at the Southeast Cooperative Wildlife Disease Study, the Georgia Aquarium, the Department of Small Animal Medicine’s Infectious Disease Laboratory (exotic animals), the UGA Poultry Diagnostic and Research Center, the USDA Food Safety Inspection Service Laboratory, the USDA-Agricultural Research Service Southeastern Poultry Research Laboratory, the Centers for Disease Control and Prevention, Yerkes Primate Center, Boehringer Ingelheim Animal Health, and Zoo Atlanta.
 Pathologists from a number of these units are adjunct faculty within the department and participate actively in seminars and various research and training activities.
 The Department maintains necropsy, histopathology, clinical pathology, immunohistochemistry, in situ hybridization, and electron microscopy services.
-The College maintains central facilities for flow cytometry, confocal and immunofluorescence microscopy, laboratory animal medicine, monoclonal and polyclonal antibody production and analysis.
-The University provides central facilities for molecular genetics and proteomic analysis.
+The College maintains central facilities for flow cytometry, confocal and immunofluorescence microscopy, and laboratory animal medicine.
+The University provides central facilities for molecular genetics and bioinformatics.

-Faculty members in the department include veterinary clinical pathologists, veterinary anatomic pathologists, and an MD pathologist.
+Faculty members in the department include veterinary clinical pathologists, veterinary anatomic pathologists, and a MD pathologist.
 See individual faculty pages for research descriptions.

 Our graduate students participate in a rigorous curriculum offered by the Department of Pathology, by other departments in the CVM, and by the University of Georgia.